OkNHD for Teachers

-- Becoming experts on their research topic: Presenting their research for teachers, students, and historians helps students develop twenty-first-century skills and meets Oklahoma Assessment Standards for the social studies.
+- Becoming experts on their research topic: Presenting their research for teachers, students, and historians helps students develop twenty-first-century skills and meets Oklahoma standard for social studies.

 - Achieving success

-- The shy student gains confidence when speaking about a topic he/she has researched.
+- Shy students gain confidence when speaking about a topic they researched.

-- The apathetic student gains passion by choosing a topic of personal interest.
+- Apathetic students gain passion by choosing a topic of personal interest.

-- The high-achieving student increases the ability to articulate their learning through presentation.
+- High-achieving students increase the ability to articulate their learning through presentation.